 What are Japanese Souffle Pancakes?

-I love these Asian pancakes so much.
-They really are a delight and are such a special way to enjoy pancakes.
-Because they're so light and airy, I would recommend making more if you plan to serve this for breakfast.
+I love these Asian pancakes because they have such a unique texture and are not heavy at all!
+I would recommend making more if you plan to serve this for breakfast.

 - Vanilla extract